thewca/wca-regulations/wca-regulations.md

     - H1b) If a competitor is attempting fewer than 6 puzzles, they are allotted a time limit of 10 minutes times the number of puzzles in the attempt, else the time limit is 60 minutes.
         - H1b1) The competitor may signal the end of the attempt at any time.
 If and when the time limit is reached, the judge stops the attempt and the attempt is then scored; the time limit for the attempt counts as the original recorded time.
     - H1d) Time penalties for the puzzles of the attempt are cumulative.

-## <article-Z><optional><optional> Article Z: Optional Regulations

-Organization teams may adopt optional regulations to facilitate the administration of the competition, at the discretion of the WCA Board.

-- Z1) The organization team may require competitors to submit puzzles during registration.
-- Z2) The organization team may limit the number of events per competitor.
-- Z3) The organization team may select competitors who directly qualify for certain rounds of certain events based on the results of specific previous competitions.
-- Z4) The organization team may limit the number of competitors per event or per competition, on either a "first come first serve" basis or based upon qualification results or rankings in the WCA world rankings of a previously announced calendar date.
-If the number of competitors per event or per competition is limited, the following regulations apply:
-    - Z4a) If the limit for a competition or an event is reached before the competition, the organization team must not accept on-site registrations for the competition or the event.
-    - Z4b) Competitor limits should be announced together with the competition.
-Any changes to competitor limits are at the discretion of the WCA Board.
-    - Z4c) If there is more than one registration period, the organization team must announce each additional registration period at least 48 hours before it starts.
-- Z5) The organization team may prohibit competitors from participating in specific combinations of events.